pscedu/psync/README.md

 ## psync - the parallel file transfer tool

-psync is an rsync-like clone that offers multiple streams in parallel for transferring file data.
+psync is an rsync-like clone that uses multiple transfer streams in parallel for transferring file data, designed to achieve higher performance when transferring between parallel file system backends.

-More usage details are available in the psync(1) manual page.
+More usage details are available in the psync(1) manual page included in the distribution.

 ### Installation